Sealing walls and ceilings in a healthy house

 The best test is to spend time in a newly built house, using the same paint and other materials you intend to use.
 And even that is not perfect.
 If the house is not tolerable, then the question is why.
 There are likely many reasons, and it is difficult to know for sure.

 A more common test is to buy a sheet of drywall.
 Enclose it totally in aluminum foil or Tu-Tuff, including the sides and ends.
 It should be taped together — do not use wheat paste, as the moisture will be trapped.
 Then paint it, and let it offgas for at least a month.
 Then see how you do with it.
 The final test is to sleep with it next to the bed.
 Of course, if you sleep outside or donÕt have a safe place to sleep, that wonÕt be possible.

 Make sure to follow all instructions judiciously.
 Some paints wonÕt cure if each layer is not allowed to cure for a few days before the next is applied.

 For more information

 Other articles about less-toxic building methods can be found at www.eiwellspring.org/saferhousing.html.

 The methods described in this document are considered experimental.
 They are not established methods as they have not been used on a large scale and by people with no prior experience in MCS housing.
 Most of the methods have only been used in a desert climate and may not be suitable for other climates.
 The reader is expected to apply common sense and seek out expertise where needed, and is ultimately responsible for the result.
-This document can only be considered a guide of what works for some people.
-Neither the author, Bruce McCreary nor Lenny Dikes can be held liable or responsible for any outcome.
+This document can only be considered a guide to what works for some people.
+Neither the author nor Bruce McCreary can be held liable or responsible for any outcome.

 Alufoil (0.001Ó soft alu foil in 3 ft wide rolls – part no. 210SR36X225AL)